All Episodes

 And he said this election is totally about amnesty and stopping it.

-But elsewhere, and Tillis and a number of other Republicans seeking the Senate are running with an anti-amnesty plank as part of their campaign.
+And Tillis and a number of other Republicans seeking the Senate are running with an anti-amnesty plank as part of their campaign.

 So Jeb Bush went in there and actually suggested that Republicans should pass amnesty if they win back the Senate.

-Here comes a guy saying, yeah, but after you win, you should do it.
+Here comes a guy saying, Yeah, but after you win, you should do it.

-I don't know, folks.
+It's, I don't know, folks.

 Breitbart has the story.

-Even though Republicans may take back the Senate by running against Amnesty, former Florida Governor Jeb Bush pushed amnesty legislation while stumping for North Carolina Republican Senate candidate Tom Tillis on Wednesday.
+Even though Republicans may take back the Senate by running against amnesty, former Florida governor Jeb Bush pushed amnesty legislation while stumping for North Carolina Republican Senate candidate Tom Tillis on Wednesday.

 According to the New York Times, Bush reportedly said that comprehensive immigration reform will restore and sustain economic growth for this country.

-And even though a recent Gallup poll found that illegal immigration is now the top concern among among Republicans, by the way, Obama's polling low on it, 30% approve of whatever he's going to do on immigration.
+And even though a recent Gallup poll found that illegal immigration is now the top concern among Republicans, by the way, Obama's polling low on it, 30% approve of whatever he's going to do on immigration.

-Despite all of that, and despite the fact that uh immigration is a top concern among Republicans, Jeb Bush said in North Carolina, if immigration reform is framed in that way, I don't think there's a big debate in the Republican Party about the need to do this.
+Despite all of that, and despite the fact that immigration is a top concern among Republicans, Jeb Bush said in North Carolina, if immigration reform is framed in that way, I don't think there's a big debate in the Republican Party about the need to do this.

 Meaning, frame it in a way that it will restore and sustain economic growth.

-This is where Jeb, if you're out there and if if uh, or representatives of Jeb, if you're out, this grassroots Republicans don't understand that.
+This is where, Jeb, if you're out there, and if, or representatives of Jeb, if you're out there, grassroots Republicans don't understand that it seems just the opposite.

 You can mention Democrats at large.

-But how hard is it in opposing comprehensive immigration reform as a Republican to say, no, I am in favor of jobs for the American people.
+But how hard is it in opposing comprehensive immigration reform as a Republican to say, no, I am in favor of jobs for the American people?

 How hard is that?